Soumit-Santra/Password-Generator/README.md

 ---

-*Remember: Strong passwords are your first line of defense.
+*Strong passwords are your first line of defense.
 Use this tool to create unique, secure passwords for all your accounts.*